 So you have your own definition, about expat vs immigrant but a popular one is this

+This question is the cause of debate in many circles is what is meant by expat?.
 An expatriate is a person who lives outside of his or her home country, usually temporarily.
-Such people are often skilled workers, artists, or professionals, and are usually employed by or chose to live in the country they have chosen.
+These individuals are often skilled workers, artists, or professionals.
+They are usually employed or choose to live in their chosen country.
 However, expatriates may also be exiles.
 In this article, we’ll explore the meaning of the word expat and what it means to you.
 And, of course, there’s a lot more to it than that!

-the term expatriate connoted the lifestyle and habits of westerners living abroad.
-The word expatriate was commonly associated with high wages, generous packages, and exclusive schooling.
+The term expatriate connoted the lifestyle and habits of westerners living abroad.
+The word expatriate often meant high pay, great benefits, and private education.
 In those days, wealthy expatriates expected the locals to conform to their culture.
 But today, this term is used to describe both migrants and corporate CEOs who are working long-term overseas assignments.
 Expatriates may prefer to use the term “expat” for self-image and political correctness reasons.

 Immigrant Meaning

-An immigrant is someone who can rarely return to a place outside of their home country and typically comes once they have left their country.
+An immigrant is someone who usually can’t go back to another place after leaving their home country.
 Conversely, an expatriate is someone who leaves their native country in order to work in a foreign location for an extended amount of time.

 Who would you describe as an Expat?